stevencombs/retrocombs.github.io/plus4/plus4.md

 ## Supplemental Posts

-The posts below are helpful for any Commodore 8-bit computer enthusiatsts but are also closely associated to this series and supplement the posts found above:
+The posts below are helpful for any Commodore 8-bit computer enthusiasts but are also closely associated to this series and supplement the posts found above:

 1. [retroCombs: Pi1541 Assembly and First Use](https://www.stevencombs.com/pi1541-1)